Related Reading

 Discharge Instructions for Chemotherapy

 You are getting a type of cancer treatment called chemotherapy.
 It's also called chemo.
 Chemo is a common cancer treatment.
 There are many types of chemo medicines that can be used.
 This sheet gives some general information on how you can take care of yourself after chemo.
-Talk with your healthcare provider about side effects, safety measures, and other details based on the chemo medicines you're getting.
+Talk with your health care provider about side effects, safety measures, and other details based on the chemo medicines you're getting.

 Mouth care